History Timeline

 1997

-• State removes people who abuse substance from SSI benefits.
+• State removes people who abuse substances from SSI benefits.

 • Children with disabilities are removed from SSI.